 Storybook uses Emotion for styling, AND we provide a theme which can be set by the user!

-We recommend you also use Emotion to style your addon’s UI components.
+We recommend you also to use Emotion to style your addon’s UI components.
 That allows you to use the active Storybook theme to deliver a seamless developer experience.

 If you don’t want to use Emotion, you can use inline styles or another css-in-js lib.
 You can receive the theme as a prop by using the